wpilibsuite/frc-docs/source/docs/contributing/frc-docs/build-instructions.rst

 Windows
 ^^^^^^^

-.. note:: MikTeX and ``rsvg-convert`` is not required for building HTML, it is only required for Windows PDF builds.
+.. note:: MikTeX and ``rsvg-convert`` are not required for building HTML, they are only required for Windows PDF builds.

 - `Python 3.6 or greater <https://www.python.org/downloads/>`__
 - `MiKTeX <https://miktex.org/download>`__ (Only needed for PDF builds)